khanhtc1202/fromnoobstogeeks/source/_posts/dependency-injection.md

 - golang
 ---

 As a developer, we write code day by day, try to handle many things, put all the thing in the right way it should be.
 Almost of our time is spent to googling usage of libraries (or frameworks), try to handle some incredible bugs or try to maintain some shitty things from other guys you may never ever met.
 All this mess made us forget about something that really have a meaning, it made us forget that our job is not just try to handle all the things, but our job is focused on `creating the new thing depend on another guy achievement`.
 But the reason why we are so confused lies in our purpose.
-Just like the picture below, sometime you realize yourself that you are just a newbie and trying to handle all that mess - the mess named dependencies.
+Just like the picture below, sometime you realize yourself that you are just a noob and trying to handle all that mess - the mess named dependencies.

 <!-- more -->